jjarque1/jjarque1/README.md

 - 🎯 Interested in ethical hacking, secure software development, and tool creation.

 ## 🛠️ Technologies I work with:
-- **Languages:** Python, JavaScript, Kotlin, C# and more.
+- **Languages:** Python, JavaScript, Kotlin, C#, and more.
-- **Cybersecurity Tools:** Kali Linux, Wireshark, Burp Suite, Metasploit, Snort, Suricata, Zeek, OpenVAS, Splunk and more.
+- **Cybersecurity Tools:** Kali Linux, Wireshark, Burp Suite, Metasploit, Snort, Suricata, Zeek, OpenVAS, Splunk, and more.
 - **Frameworks and Libraries:** React, Node.js, Flask.
 - **Other Interests:** Pentesting Automation, AI in Cybersecurity, and Data Analysis.